Falcon (comics): 2000s

 Since Captain America and Falcon now possess both O.N.I.'s rogue agent and the last remaining sample of O.N.I.'s virus, O.N.I. begins to put increasing amounts of pressure on the heroes.
 Falcon is especially targeted – he had broken Leila out of Federal Custody, and his alleged criminal history makes it easier for O.N.I. to create further false charges against him.
 Falcon soon finds himself on the run from O.N.I.

 Meanwhile, the superheroine the Scarlet Witch, having gone insane, begins using her powers to recreate many of the Avengers' greatest trials and tragedies.
 She destabilizes the Falcon's mind, causing him to act increasingly like the "Snap Wilson" persona.
 He begins carrying a gun, keeps secrets from his friends, assaults Leila's boyfriend Norman when he protests they go into hiding, and uses a high power rifle to shoot at his friend Robbie Robertson (to fool Robbie into thinking O.N.I. was threatening to kill him).
 Although they succeed in exposing the illegal activities of O.N.I. and clear Wilson's name, Sam's methods cause his relationship with Captain America to become strained.
 Cap confronts Falcon about his recent actions, and Falcon, angered at what he sees as an ultimatum, terminates their partnership.
 As they are walking away, Norman (who blames Falcon for the end of his relationship with Leila) appears and shoots at Falcon.
 Captain America is seriously injured by the stray bullets, and even appears to die.
 The shock of watching his best friend seemingly die because of his actions has a powerful effect on Sam, who briefly gives up being Falcon and reexamines his life.

 Sam Wilson reappears as Falcon in the 2005 "House of M" storyline and in the 2006–07 "Civil War" storyline.
 In the latter, he supports Captain America against the Superhuman Registration Act.
-When the Captain becomes incapacitated, Falcon temporarily assumes leadership of the "Secret Avengers" rebel group.
+When Captain America is incapacitated, Falcon temporarily assumes leadership of the "Secret Avengers" rebel group.
 Following Captain America's assassination by the machinations of the Red Skull, the Falcon registers with the government and is made responsible for Harlem, although he continues to maintain contact with the underground New Avengers.
 He is also called upon to investigate the Captain's assassination by locating Winter Soldier and tracking down the Red Skull.